 The benefit of an RRSP is that the contributions can be used to reduce your tax payable in the year in which contributions are claimed.
 Any income you earn in the RRSP is usually exempt from tax as long as the funds remain in the plan.
 However, once you receive payments from the plan, they are taxed at your current tax rate.

-Canadian Taxes on RRSP Withdrawals for Residents
+RRSP Withdrawal Tax for Residents

 - 10% (5% in Quebec) on amounts up to $5,000;